romelperez/yrel/README.md

 const schema = y.string() // string
 ```

-To validate an optional nonempty string validation, it can be done like this:
+To validate an optional non-empty string validation, it can be done like this:

 ```ts
 const schema = y.union([y.string().date(), y.literal('')])